taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 }
 ~~~~~~~~

-- a great refactoring would be to extract the button as reusable component
+A refactoring that you could already do would be to extract the button as a reusable component.

 {title="src/components/Story.js",lang="javascript"}
 ~~~~~~~~